-For a variety of reasons, caregivers may choose to care for their older adult at home.
+For various reasons, caregivers may choose to care for their loved ones at home.

 And as long as the situation is safe for everyone involved, keeping aging parents at home is a wonderful thing to do.

-But it’s important to remember that senior care is one of the toughest and most stressful jobs you’ll ever have.
+But it’s important to remember that senior care is one of the most challenging and most stressful jobs you’ll ever have.

 So if you’re caring for your older adult at home, it’s essential to pace yourself.

 That means you can’t be running at 110% every day.
-We’re human and that’s simply not sustainable over the long run.
+We’re human, and that’s not sustainable over the long run.

-Pacing yourself and getting assistance helps you stay as healthy as possible so you can continue providing great care.
+Pacing yourself and getting assistance helps you stay as healthy as possible, so you can continue providing excellent care.

-To help you keep going over the long term, we share 5 tips for keeping aging parents at home for as long as possible by reducing the caregiving workload and decreasing stress.
+To help you stay going in the long term, we share five tips for keeping aging parents at home for as long as possible by reducing the caregiving workload and lowering stress.

 1. Understand how much care is needed